Crunchy Chicken Roll-Ups

 Heat oil to 375°F. Fry in small batches until golden brown, turning for even cooking.
 Listen for a gentle sizzle throughout frying.

-Tasty Chicken Flautas Save Recipe
+Tasty Chicken Flautas Pin it

 Tasty Chicken Flautas | yummygusto.com